-The University of Colorado School of Dental Medicine in collaboration with the University of Colorado Denver offers a post-baccalaureate (post-bac) program designed to better prepare students from underserved populations and/or disadvantaged backgrounds to gain admission into dental school and achieve their dream of becoming a dentist.
-This one-year intensive program concentrates on the sciences, the significance of manual dexterity, and meaningful activities within the Denver-Metro community, to help students improve and strengthen their academic credentials, fulfill prerequisite courses, and ease the academic stress of the first year of the dental curriculum.
+The University of Colorado School of Dental Medicine, in collaboration with the University of Colorado Denver, offers a one-year intensive post-baccalaureate (post-bac) program.
+The post-bac program is designed to prepare students for dental school and ease the academic stress of the first year of the dental curriculum.